Sarthak-Shah/Python-Essential-Scripts/README.md

 # Python-Essential-Scripts

-It covers basic core programming topics for tutoring.
+It covers basic core programming topics with boiler plates for tutoring.